NeuroDataDesign/orange-panda-f16s17/eeg_data/data_questions.md

 8. Where does the actual resting eyetracking data end and the visual begin, and will the 2 files be eventually separated?

-Thank you so much for your time and all you've done to help our project.
-Hope to hear from you soon, and if you have any inquisitions about how we've been able to work with/any roadblocks we've seen while processing the data, we'd be very happy to help!
+Thank you so much for taking the time to help us with our project.
+Hope to hear from you soon!
+-Team Orange Panda